PhilJahelka/PhilJahelka.github.io/docs/README.md

 Ellis, Leah, James, Joe, Kayla, John, Andrew

-~~Totally up for grabs except Badger/Otter and Coyote/Fox~~ Start at Bobcat, then branch to Hawk/Eagle/Owl, then other cabins if y'all still need more room.
+~~Totally up for grabs except Badger/Otter and Coyote/Fox~~

+Start at Bobcat, then branch to Hawk/Eagle/Owl, then other cabins if y'all still need more room.
+John and Leah, your linens will be located near the entrance of Bobcat.

 #### Camping
 Madzilla, Dillon